 Especially when dogs are involved.
 They like to help by digging up newly planted plants and making a big mess in general…

 The photos below are of a little area that is between the main part of the backyard and the carport, which can be seen from the kitchen window.
 The wheelie bins sit by the wall of the shed, so when we’re doing anything in the kitchen the view is of the garbage bins.
 Not really the best view!
+I was thinking of purchasing a new storage shed to put the bins inside from sites like GardenSite, but I tried my hand at a little DIY gardening and I’m impressed and happy with the results.

 I’m really happy with this project because although I did purchase a few things (trellis, start pickets, plants) I was able to re-use a lot of things already on hand (sleepers, stakes, bamboo edging) instead of taking them to the tip!